martinchernyavskiy/Notes/CS/Hardware/ECE 252/IO Concepts.md

 - Links those devices to their environment

 ### Examples
-- Keyboard : input device
+- Keyboard : input device (gets information from user)
+- Monitor : output device (information is displayed to user)
+- But most computers aren't directly used by people, they are embedded into machines instead
+- Many devices are capable of both I/O
+- *GPIO (general-purpose I/O pin*: most basic form of